 DIY small honey ant prevention and control tips

 There are several steps that you can take in and around your home to help prevent small honey ants from invading and contaminating your food sources.
 It is a good idea to place garden areas and fruit trees a distance away from the outside of your home and to pick up fruits and vegetables that have fallen to the ground.
 Make sure that trash being stored outside is always placed in trash cans that have tight-fitting lids.
 Seal or caulk gaps found in your home’s foundation, exterior walls, and around windows and doors.
 Inside your home, regularly wash dishes, remove garbage, clean up spills and crumbs, and store food inside sealed containers or in the refrigerator instead of out in the open on counters or tables.

 Professional small honey ant control

 At Quik-Kill Pest Eliminators, we have the experience and training to accurately identify and treat ants that have infested your home or business.
-Our ant control pros will inspect, treat and effectively stop small honey ants and other nuisance pests from invading.
+Our ant control professionals will inspect, treat, and effectively stop small honey ants and other nuisance pests from invading.
 For affordable and effective pest control, please contact us today.